 A couple of weeks ago, Blueprint released shortened versions of all ten of our MCAT practice exams to match the new 5 hours and 45 minutes format for the remainder of the 2020 testing cycle, which extends through the end of September.
 However, it is highly unlikely that AAMC will be releasing shortened versions of their four full-length MCAT exams for students to prepare with.
 Who can blame them?
 They have bigger issues to deal with this summer, such as figuring out altered application timelines and ensuring that the shortened exam administrations abide by the public health regulations in different locations.
-No MCAT study plan is complete without AAMC practice exams—which is why Blueprint MCAT Online Course students receive our ten full-length practice exams and all the AAMC exams.
+No MCAT study plan is complete without AAMC practice exams—which is why Blueprint MCAT Self-Paced Course students receive our ten full-length practice exams and all the AAMC exams.
 However, if they no longer give you an accurate test day experience, you might be wondering if you should even use the AAMC exams.

 First, some good news – your study schedule won’t actually need to change that much.
 You’ll want to incorporate both shortened full-lengths and AAMC exams as usual; only the order will change a little bit.
 Normally, we recommend students take MCAT practice exams in their study plan, and spend the few weeks leading up to their MCAT doing the AAMC exams.
 This allows you to be as close to the minds of the test writers as possible in the weeks leading up to your test day.
 However, for those testing between now and September 2020, you’ll want to make some changes to this order.